Coming, June 2025

-dreams of dharma represents the first of a forthcoming triptych of albums inspired by the American beat writers of the 1950s, inspired not only by the literature they produced, but by their lived pursuit of spiritual enlightenment, joie de vivre and beatification of those qualities that make us most human.
+dreams of dharma represents the first of a triptych of albums inspired by the American beat writers of the 1950s, inspired not only by the literature they produced but by their lived pursuit of spiritual enlightenment, joie de vivre and beatification of those qualities that make us most human.

 Taking inspiration from Jack Kerouac’s 1958 novel, The Dharma Bums, 'dreams of dharma' is an hour-long deep-listening extemporization on the Baroque Organ at Cornell University, recorded in a single take after five days of sonic exploration on the instrument.
-This fully-mechanical organ, built strictly using material techniques of the 17th-century and meticulously voiced by Munetaka Yokota, possess an unsurpassed spectrum of sound possibilities, every key and stop presenting an artist with a rich palette of sound from whispy wind, gossamer overtones, microtonal pitch bends and interference beats, to glorious full pipe tone.
+This fully-mechanical organ, built strictly using material techniques of the 17th-century and meticulously voiced by Munetaka Yokota, offers an unsurpassed spectrum of sound possibilities, from whispy wind, gossamer overtones, microtonal pitch bends and interference beats, to glorious pipe tone.
+I manipulate the stop knobs to limit the wind supply and explore the liminal space between pitch and noise, wind and tone.

 The most comprehensive single recording ever produced of contemporary American organ music, ORGANON NOVUS is a three-disc anthology featuring twenty-five works by major American non-organist composers from the past twenty-five years, including twenty world premiere recordings.
 ORGANON NOVUS was awarded a New Music USA Project grant and a Recording Grant from the Aaron Copland Fund for Music, the first organ recording to be awarded either of these highly coveted national grants.
 Recorded on the historic E. M. Skinner organ in Rockefeller Chapel at the University of Chicago.